michael-lazar/rtv/README.rst

 Reddit Terminal Viewer is Py2/Py3 compatible.
 The quickest way to install is through pip.

 .. code-block:: bash
-   $ sudo pip install rtv
+   $ sudo pip install --pre rtv

-Alternatively, the repo can be installed directly using python setuptools.
+Alternatively, you can install directly from the repo using python setuptools.

 .. code-block:: bash